Read This First

 Prompt 1: Those who give conspiracies more credence than average tend to have distorted views of human nature.
 Discuss this in depth.

-The central claim is this: Conspiracy theories have long been a part of human societies, offering alternative explanations for events that often contradict official narratives.
+In plain terms: Conspiracy theories have long been a part of human societies, offering alternative explanations for events that often contradict official narratives.

 A general lack of trust in institutions or authorities can lead individuals to assume malicious intent behind actions or policies.